growr-xyz/growr-documentation/specification/4-2-project-discovery.md

 Process steps:

 1. An originator reviews the projects in the Lending portal and selects one (that is public).
-2. The originator enters a new message with description about project status or achievements.
+2. The originator enters a new message with a description of the project status or achievements.
 3. The Lending portal sends the information to Growr Nostr service.
-4. Growr Nostr service posts a message to project's Nostr profile through Nostr relay.
+4. Growr Nostr service posts a message to the project's Nostr profile through a Nostr relay.
 5. Response message.
 6. Response message.